The Hidden Life of Trees

 Continue Reading

 Italy is marking the 700th anniversary of the departure of Sommo Poeta — the Great Poet, Dante Alighieri (1265 Florence-1321 Ravenna), and his masterwork, The Divine Comedy.
-He wrote this monumental epic poem at the age of 35 when he was exiled from his hometown of Florence to spend the rest of his life in Ravenna, until his death.
-In this timeless book, Dante sets out on a voyage to the other world where souls embark upon terminating life on earth, to be settled in the realms of Inferno, Purgatorio, or Paradiso –hell, interworld, and heaven.
-As he passes through
+He wrote this monumental epic at the age of 35 when he was exiled from his hometown of Florence to spend the rest of his life in Ravenna, until his death.
+In this timeless book, Dante sets out on a voyage to the other world where souls embark upon terminating life on earth.
+Depending on their merit earned on earth, they were to reside in one of these realms : Inferno, Purgatorio, or

 Continue Reading